fallen-icarus/cardano-swaps/README.md

 :note: It is possible to execute a staking script even if 0 ADA is withrawn from a rewards address.
 The only requirement to use staking scripts like this is that the associated stake address must be registered and delegated. **You can start using the stake address like this the moment the registration+delegation transaction gets added to the chain.
 You do not need to wait an epoch.**

-### Why not just give each user their own spending script?
+#### Why not just give each user their own spending script?
 The reason is that it is much harder to use beacon tokens when the address is made up of completely unique credentials.
 The beacon tokens should only be usable with addresses of the DEX.
-If their is no way to clearly distinguish a DEX's address from any other address, guaranteeing proper usage of the beacon tokens is virtually impossible. v1.0.0 of Cardano-Swaps used unique spending scripts; you can read about the limitations in the v1.0.0 commit README.
+If their is no way to clearly distinguish a DEX's address from any other address, guaranteeing proper usage of the beacon tokens is virtually impossible. v1.0.0 of cardano-swaps used unique spending scripts; you can read about the limitations in the v1.0.0 commit README.

-### Delegating
+#### Delegating
 With each user having their own DEX address, delegation the address is identical to delegating a traditional payment address that uses either a staking pubkey or a staking script.
 You can check out [delegation section](GettingStarted.md#delegate-the-swap-address) of GettingStarted.md for an example using a staking pubkey.

----
-## Beacon Tokens
+### Beacon Tokens
 Upon reading how all users have their own DEX addresses, it is natural to ask how potential "swappers" can find all available swaps and the information needed to remotely swap with them.
 The answer is to use beacon tokens.

 Using [Koios](https://api.koios.rest/#overview) or [Blockfrost](https://docs.blockfrost.io/) apis, it is possible to find all addresses that contain a specific native token.
 Once you have the address, you can then use Koios or Blockfrost again to get all utxos locked at those addresses.